Hariom01010/keeper/README.md

 # Keeper 📝

+Link to the Project: [Keeper](https://hariom01010.github.io/keeper/)

-This is a web based project which helps you keep track of your tasks by adding their notes.
+This is a web based project which helps you keep track of your tasks by adding their notes

 In this project, following two functionalities have been provided:
 - Add a note